Bipolar Disorder Therapy Program at Alina Lodge

 If you have bipolar disorder and also suffer from substance use disorders, there are many others in the same position.
 The complex biological and personality factors associated with bipolar disorder result in high rates of dual disorders.
-At Alina Lodge, our bipolar disorder therapy program in New Jersey includes a tailored treatment plan for each of our students.
-Call 833.685.1700 today to speak to our team about the therapy programs we offer at Alina Lodge.
+At Alina Lodge, our bipolar disorder therapy program in New Jersey includes a tailored treatment plan for each of our guests.
+Call 800.575.6343 today to speak to our team about the therapy programs we offer at Alina Lodge.

-Bipolar Disorder Therapy and Substance Abuse
+Bipolar Disorder Therapy and Substance Use

 Bipolar disorder frequently requires both psychological therapy and medication.
 Trauma and personal factors can trigger bipolar disorder, but as a rule, it is biologically driven.
 Therefore, bipolar disorder persists even after successful substance abuse treatment.
 As a result, bipolar disorder can trigger a relapse.